Skip Nav Destination

 Published: 14 February 2015

-... governmental weekly press releases —correspond to each other.
+... and governmental weekly press releases —correspond to each other.
 Slovenia, as one of the younger EU democracies, is used as a case study to test the application of the stated.
 Original Manifesto Research on Political Representation (MARPOR) methodology for quantifying documents’ content is applied and analysis...

 Journal Articles